Using the Tableau Analytics Extension with deployments¶

 It's possible certain columns in the dataset return errors after pasting the snippet in the calculated field.
 You can edit these columns so that DataRobot and Tableau recognize them as the same field.
 From the Tableau Analytics Extension page in DataRobot, select Add mapping.

-In the left column, mark the checkbox for the features you want to map, then click the orange right arrow to set them as input features.
-When you have entered all of the features you want to map, click Next.
+In the left column, select the checkbox for any features you want to map, then click the orange right arrow to set them as input features.
+When you have selected all of the features you want to map, click Next.

 Enter the name of each column as it is displayed in Tableau.
 You can add any additional input features by selecting Add column.
 When you have mapped all of the input features, click Add mappings.